Reinforced roof underlay, with self-adhesive zones

 No rear ventilation of the insulation layer is necessary

 Membranes (sarking membranes, underlay membranes or decking membranes) make rear ventilation of thermal insulation materials unnecessary. pro clima SOLITEX underlay membranes can be applied directly onto the thermal insulation in all cases, i.e. the insulation material can fill the full depth of the rafters.

 In the case of non-insulated attics, it is advantageous to provide hip and ridge ventilation in order to ventilate the attic space.
 Complicated and frequently ineffective ventilation features on the eaves, ridge, valley, hip and roof fittings are thus not necessary.

 These highly permeable membranes allow moisture to dry out of the structure to the outside more easily and more quickly.
-This is advantageous both during the construction phase and during normal use (when moisture from indoor air penetrates into the structure by diffusion or convection).
+This is advantageous both during the construction phase and during normal use (if moisture contained in the indoor air penetrates into the structure by diffusion or convection).

-As a rule, moisture due to construction work should be able to escape the building structure quickly by ventilation through open windows.
+As a rule, moisture that arises due to construction work should be able to escape the building structure quickly by ventilation through open windows.
 Dryers can help to speed up the drying process in wintertime.
 This helps to avoid permanently high levels of relative humidity.